lingxuxiong/JetpackGo2/README.md

 - Data Binding (DB)
 > Binding layout views to model objects so that the bound objects can be
 > changed directly from the layout, and vice versus, changes on the objects
 > can be applied to the layout views automatically.
-Data Binding be one-way
+Data Binding can be
-> (V -> M) or Two-way (V <-> M), depending on the implementation though
+> one-way (V -> M) or Two-way (V <-> M), depending on the binding expression
+> used. `@{}` for one-way binding and `@={}` for two-way binding, respectively.
+>
-> Two-way binding is expected most of the time and it requires the model data
+> While two-way binding is expected most of the time and it requires the
-> observable and wrapped with `LiveData`.
+> model data *observable* and wrapped with `LiveData`.
+As we can see,
+> one-way binding is kind of *static binding*, whereas two-way binding
+> is *dynamic binding*.

+- Observability
+> Objects that are observable and is capable of notifying UI updates.
+It
+> can be implemented as observable fields, Live Data, or observable classes.

 # How to use
 1. Enable dataBinding from the app gradle file